 In the late 1800’s, Chronic Fatigue Syndrome was known as neurasthenia, which literally means ‘weak nerves.’
 Teddy Roosevelt developed this condition and was advised to withdraw from the business of society and into the serenity of nature, later to regain his vigor and return to his active life.
-There is considerable overlap with so-called ‘adrenal fatigue’ due to both having HPAG Axis dysfunction, but CFS/FM is more global and includes ‘adrenal fatigue’ within its’ scope.
+There is considerable overlap with so-called ‘adrenal fatigue’ due to both having HPAG Axis dysfunction, but Fibromyalgia and Chronic Fatigue Syndrome is more global and includes ‘adrenal fatigue’ within its’ scope.

 There is considerable overlap with so-called ‘adrenal fatigue’ due to both having HPAG Axis dysfunction, but CFS/FM is more global and includes ‘adrenal fatigue’ within its scope.

-By the close of the twentieth century, FM/CFS was thought to be primarily a psychiatric illness and was treated with antidepressant and mood stabilizing/seizure meds.
-But research originating from Massachusetts General in 2015 gave us the first evidence that CFS/FM has a brain based inflammatory component to it.
+By the close of the twentieth century, Fibromyalgia and Chronic Fatigue Syndrome was thought to be primarily a psychiatric illness and was treated with antidepressant and mood stabilizing/seizure meds.
+But research originating from Massachusetts General in 2015 gave us the first evidence that Fibromyalgia and Chronic Fatigue Syndrome has a brain based inflammatory component to it.
 This brain based disorder results in a general dysregulation in the patient’s HPAG Axis (hypothalamus, pituitary, adrenal, gonadal axis?—?see figure 1).

 But what sets up individuals for this condition?

 Fibromyalgia and Chronic Fatigue Syndrome Causes